What is Balloon Sinuplasty?

 What are the risks of Balloon Sinuplasty?

 As with any medical intervention, potential risks and complications can exist.
-If you are interested in a Balloon Sinuplasty procedure, you should consult with Dr. Saccogna to determine if your specific condition presents any special risks or concern.
+If you are interested in a Balloon Sinuplasty procedure, you should consult with Dr. Saccogna to determine if your specific condition presents any special risks or concerns.
 Possible side effects include but are not limited to post-operative bleeding; pain and swelling; allergic reaction to anesthesia or other medications administered during the procedure; or infection.

 Are you awake during a Balloon Sinuplasty procedure?